Sesery/Moringa_Phase_1_Project/README.md

  Dataset Source: National Transportation Safety Board from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters Time Frame Used: 2013–2023

  Key Columns:
--model – Aircraft manufacturer and model injury_severity, -total_fatal_injuries
+-model – Aircraft manufacturer and model injury_severity -total_fatal_injuries
 -total_incidents
--Safety indicators broad_phase_of_flight –
+-Safety indicators broad_phase_of_flight
 -Phase of flight  purpose_of_flight – Commercial, Personal, Training, etc. Data Cleaning & Preparation